 Still in 1971 a utopian appeared: Jad Hashmona in Israel,

 a kibbutz founded by Christian Finns.

 By even the most generous of estimates, Finnish utopian

 colonies attracted no more than 8,000 to 10,000 people.
 The

 moved eastward in the great wave of enthusiasm for Karelia,

 and half of the remaining 2,500 went to the two biggest

 colonies, Sointula and Colonia Finlandesa.
 Compared with

-total of one million emigrants from Finland, the number
+total of 1,3 million emigrants from Finland, the number

 that went to the utopian colonies was a mere trickle.